Lindeneg/cl-react-tailblocks/README.md

 ### Docs

-The only form of documentation for now is via `storybook`, which is here [here](https://lindeneg.github.io/cl-react-tailblocks/), or the two examples in the `examples` folder.
+The only form of documentation for now is via `storybook`, which is located here [here](https://lindeneg.github.io/cl-react-tailblocks/).